-I am a Postdoctoral Research Fellow in the Biophysics Theory Group of the Lewis-Sigler Institute for Integrative Genomics at Princeton University, in Princeton, NJ, USA.
+Until January 2016, I was a Postdoctoral Research Fellow in the Biophysics Theory Group of the Lewis-Sigler Institute for Integrative Genomics at Princeton University, in Princeton, NJ, USA.

-The Principal Investigators of my group are Professors Ned Wingreen, William Bialek and Curtis Callan.
+The Principal Investigators of this group are Professors Ned Wingreen, William Bialek and Curtis Callan.

-I hold a Cross-Disciplinary Fellowship from the Human Frontier Science Program.
+I held a Cross-Disciplinary Fellowship from the Human Frontier Science Program.

 I obtained my PhD at the laboratoire

 Matière et Systèmes Complexes (Complex

 Paris-Diderot, Paris 7 and CNRS, in Paris, France.